 Are any apps currently universal?

 Yes — Apple has made several of its iOS apps universal, as a sort of showcase for what Catalyst is supposed to accomplish.
 Those apps include News, Home, Stocks, and Voice Memos.
-Once MacOS Catalina launches later this year, more first-party applications such as Apple Music, Podcasts, and TV will be available through Project Catalyst.
+The company added more apps, including Apple Music, Podcasts, and TV, when MacOS Catalina launched in late 2019.

 A number of developers have indicated interest in using Catalyst to make their apps available universally.
 However, not many third parties have committed to this just yet.
 Expect this to start changing, now that WWDC 2019 has released the Catalyst SDK alongside MacOS Catalina.
 For example, social media companies like Twitter are already delivering interchangeable apps.